koenderks/jfa/README.md

 ## Functions

-Below is a list of the available functions in the current development version of `jfa`, sorted by their occurrence in the standard audit sampling workflow.
+Below is a list of the available functions in the current version of `jfa`, sorted by their occurrence in the standard audit sampling workflow.

 **auditPrior: Creating a prior distribution for substantive testing**